Have you ever wanted to touch a deer?

 Other Tips For Stalking Like A Pro:

-Use visual cover.
-You're more likely to be seen in open landscape, especially if you move too quickly.
-You want to think ahead about the larger landscape and plan your approach accordingly.
+- Use visual cover.
+You’re more likely to be seen in open landscape, especially if you move too quickly.
+You want to think ahead about the overall landscape ecology and plan your approach accordingly.

 Stalking Games To Practice